 For me, the 30-minute wait always feels like an eternity.
 I vant to eat ziss pie!

 And although Tomato Pie is a cinch to prepare, it is elegant enough for a summertime dinner party.
-A dinner party where goblets of Pinot Noir are freely poured.
+A dinner party where goblets of Pinot Noir are generously poured.

 Here’s the printable:

 - a lightly-greased 9-inch-diameter pie plate (not "deep dish")